 To prepare your city visit, download the RATP metro application, available through App Store and Google Play.

 Locate top city sights on Paris tourist map.
 See them with streetview.

-The first train leaves the terminus at 5.30am.
-The last train arrives at the terminal station at 1.15am, except on Fridays, Saturdays and on nights before a holiday, when the service ends at 2.15am.
-Tickets are sold through automated machines at stations.
-Entrance is by automated gate, opened by tickets or Navigo cards.
-Gates return metro tickets for passengers to keep.
+The first metro leaves the terminus at 5.30am.
+The last metro arrives at the terminal station at 1.15am, except on Fridays, Saturdays and on nights before a holiday, when the service ends at 2.15am.
+Time between trains range from 2 minutes during rush hour up to 13 minutes during late night hours, holidays, and Sundays, depending on the line and station.

 When transferring between the metro and the RER, it is necessary to retain the ticket.
 The RER requires a valid metro ticket for entry and exit.

 The Paris Visite travel pass provides access to public transport services.
 It is valid for 1, 2, 3 or 5 consecutive days in metro zones 1 to 3 or 1 to 5.
 The validity period starts at midnight on the first day and ends at midnight on the last day.

 The Paris Visite travel pass provides unlimited free rides on the transport system of the Paris region including the metro, bus, trains and Montmartre funicular.